 Apple Pay has received considerable media coverage regarding their security advances;

-this “Mashable” article describes why one author believes Apple Pay is “the most secure mobile payment system on the planet.”
+this “Mashable” article describes why one author believes Apple Pay is “the most secure mobile payment system

 That said, even Apple Pay… or the banks—depending upon how you think about this issue—has had fraud challenges.
 This